wp-plugins/faster-with-stats/readme.txt

 * Show you useful <strong>statistics</strong> that you can not see from main Classipress, Clipper or Jobroller installation
 * A graph about daily hits on posts also with number of daily shown posts
 * A graph showing you posts from users grouped by status of the post
-* A graph showing you user data like registered users by time, number of ads by users and also a table of top users
+* A graph showing you user data like registered users by time, number of ads by users, number of dead users and also a table of top users

 To purchase a <strong>PRO version</strong> please visit plugins <a href="http://www.easycpmods.com/plugin-faster-with-stats">website</a>.